itsrainingmani/Hoover/README.md

   -h, --help            show this help message and exit -o file, --output file
                         Name of output tsv file
+  -t, --time            Flag to add timestamp to the output file name
 ```

 From the output of help command, we can see process a Fund's holdings via